Bob Hall Prepares for New Chapter in Life

 - Built, expanded and improved numerous facilities and programs in Early Childhood Development, Camping, Health and Wellness and Youth Sports.

-- Led the purchase of a new 160-acre Camp for at-risk youth on Mt.
+- Led the donation of a new 160-acre Camp for at-risk youth on Mt.
 Hood.

 - In the last five years, our YMCA has given financial assistance to 25,030 kids and families with a value in services of $9,113,649.